 All The Pretty Horses

-Thanks for exploring this SuperSummary Plot Summary of “All The Pretty Horses” by Cormac McCarthy.
+Thanks for exploring this SuperSummary Study Guide of “All The Pretty Horses” by Cormac McCarthy.
 A modern alternative to SparkNotes and CliffsNotes, SuperSummary offers high-quality study guides that feature detailed chapter summaries and analysis of major themes, characters, quotes, and essay topics.

 All the Pretty Horses (1992) is a novel by Cormac McCarthy and a winner of the National Book Award.
 The book follows a young man, John Grady Cole, and his best friend Lacey Rawlins as they run away to Mexico in the late 1940s.
 A bestseller and winner of the National Book Critics Circle Award, All the Pretty Horses is the first novel in McCarthy’s Border Trilogy and helped increase the American novelist’s popularity and critical reputation.

 McCarthy writes in an idiosyncratic style that does not contain many common punctuation marks.
 This guide refers to the 1993 Vintage Paperback edition.

 In San Angelo, Texas in 1949, protagonist John Grady Cole’s grandfather dies, leaving the state of the family ranch in doubt.
 John Grady grew up around horses and feels it’s the only life worth living.
 His mother intends to sell the ranch and has been pursuing her career as an actress; his father has been absent since serving in the Pacific theater of World War II, where he was a prisoner of war.